ewingjm/development-hub/README.md

 Once approved, the development solution will be merged into the target solution.
 If multiple solution merges have been approved, they will enter a queue.
 This means that an 'Approved' solution merge will transition to either a 'Merging' or 'Queued' status.

 A successful solution merge will transition to an inactive 'Merged' status.
-The 'Version History' tab on the target solution record will also contain two new attachments with the post-merge unmanaged and managed solution zips.
+The 'Version History' tab on the target solution record will also contain a new record with the post-merge unmanaged and managed solution zips available.
 The new solution version is based on the type of issue merged.
 A feature issue will increment the minor version and a bug issue will increment the patch version.
 Major version changes must be done manually.

 ![Solution merge](./docs/images/solutionmerge.png)